 Ready for a Plaque?

 HWF's Plaque ApplicationHistoric Wilmington Foundation’s plaque program is one of the most prolific in America: to date, we have given out over 700 plaques.
-Adorning cottages, mansions, alleyways, beach bungalows, and more, HWF’s hand-painted plaques honor the heritage of communities across three North Carolina counties.
+Adorning cottages, mansions, alleyways, beach bungalows, and more, HWF’s hand-painted plaques recognize historically and architecturally significant structures across three North Carolina Counties.

 What is a plaque, and what does it do?